hu-po/o/README.md

 The `nodes` module contains code for different nodes.
 For example `nodes/look.py` contains the loop used vision with a Vision Language Model.
 [More info on nodes](docs/nodes.md).

+The `params` module contains code for different parameters.
+For example `params/nex.quiet.sh` will load environment variables (params) for Nex to sit still and quietly observe.
+[More info on params](docs/params.md).

 If you are interested in contributing, please read the [contributing guide](docs/contributing.md).

 ## Citation